kchousos/BSc-Thesis/index.md

 ---
 keywords: [LLMs, Fuzzing, Automation, Security, Neurosymbolic AI]
-date-modified: today
 ---
 # Preface {.unlisted .unnumbered}

-This thesis was written in Athens, Greece  during the academic year 2024--2025.
-It is part of the requirements for the Bachelor of Science program in the [Department of Informatics and Telecommunications](https://www.di.uoa.gr/en) at the [National and Kapodistrian University of Athens](https://en.uoa.gr/).
-The research was conducted under the supervision of Prof. [Thanassis Avgerinos](https://cgi.di.uoa.gr/~thanassis/).
-The completed thesis is also available through the university's digital repository [Pergamos](https://pergamos.lib.uoa.gr/).
+This thesis was prepared in Athens, Greece, during the academic year 2024–2025, fulfilling a requirement for the Bachelor of Science degree at the [Department of Informatics and Telecommunications](https://www.di.uoa.gr/en) of the [National and Kapodistrian University of Athens](https://en.uoa.gr/).
+The research presented herein was carried out under the supervision of Prof. [Thanassis Avgerinos](https://cgi.di.uoa.gr/~thanassis/) and in accordance with the guidelines stipulated by the department.
+All processes and methodologies adopted during the research adhere to the academic and ethical standards of the university.
+The final version of this thesis is archived in the department’s records and made publicly accessible through the university’s digital repository, [Pergamos](https://pergamos.lib.uoa.gr/).

 {{< pagebreak >}}